 - A temporary event or promotion, including a block party, that uses a barricade, booth, table, rack, structure or cart or other display equipment

-- An event at a city park to which the public is invited or admission is charged
+- An event on public property to which the public is invited or admission is charged

 - An occasion in which a group of persons collectively engaged in a sport or form of physical exercise which obstructs, delays or interferes with the normal flow of pedestrian or vehicular traffic and controls, including, but not limited to, bicycle and foot races

 - Any event utilizing amplified sound due to its potential for impact on the surrounding neighbors

 - Any event selling or serving alcohol on public property*